 GeneCards Summary for TRAF2 Gene

 TRAF2 (TNF Receptor-Associated Factor 2) is a Protein Coding gene.
-Diseases associated with TRAF2 include factor 2 deficiency.
-Among its related pathways are MAPK signaling pathway and Pathways in cancer.
-GO annotations related to this gene include identical protein binding and signal transducer activity.
+Diseases associated with TRAF2 include factor 2 deficiency and salivary gland cancer.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is TRAF5.